RazorFlow/docs/src/content/php/guide/components/table/table_format_values.md

 ### Change the way numbers are displayed

-You can configure how number are formatted and displayed in the table using the standard {{ ref("numberFormatting") }}.
+You can configure how number are formatted and displayed in the table using the standard {{ ref("phpNumberFormatting") }}.
 However, you need to also specify that the column's data type is a number for this.

 ~~~
 $table->addColumn("sales", "Sales Amount", array(